SAP-samples/teched2025-CS261/exercises/ex3/3_RealUserMonitoring_Exercises.md

 - Select Views and Drag it to the Page
 ![RUM Custom Views](images/RUM_Select_Views.png)

-- Provide and Name and an Icon for the Page
+- Provide and Name and an Icon for the Page in the "Page Management" panel
 ![RUM Name and Icon for the Custom Page](images/Custom_Page_NameIcon.png)

 - Save the Page